 Introduction Meeting and Quote

-Most advisors offer a free first meeting.
-This gives you a chance to know each other and evaluate mutual fit.
+Most advisors offer a free introduction call or meeting.
+This gives you a chance to know each other and evaluate the mutual fit.
 Meet with several candidates before you make a decision on which advisor you will pick.
 If the advisor is local, you can meet face to face.
-If the advisor is remote, it can happen by phone or via online video conferencing (Facetime, Duo, Skype, WebEx, GoToMeeting, …).
+If the advisor is remote, it can happen by phone or via an online video meeting.

 After hearing where you are at and what you need, the advisor typically gives you a quote based on their hourly rate and the estimated number of hours to complete whatever you are asking them to do.
 The estimated hours include both the time the advisor will meet with you and the time the advisor will work with your data and write the analysis and recommendations.

-Hourly rate can be from $100 to $400.
-A consultation in one focused subject area can be 2 hours.
+The hourly rates can be from $100/hour to $500/hour.
+A consultation in one focused subject area can be two hours.
 A full comprehensive financial plan with analysis and recommendations for all subject areas can be 20-30 hours.